scttd84/scttd84/README.md

 ^^scott:::ABOVE:::IT:::ALL
 =================================================================================
-landed a digital machine indeed
+landed a digital machine indeed...
 ---
 book writing strat??? keep them seperate until one launch
 ---